-Rage is an artist on the Holding Space programme as part of the Object Positions project at The Showroom.
+Rage is an artist on the Holding Space programme as part of Object Positions at The Showroom.

-Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme.
-Working with curatorial fellow Teresa Cisneros, the group collaborate on research, production and programming for an exhibition to be held at The Showroom in 2018.
+Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme at The Showroom.